Vusumzi123/b-dialogs.js/README.md

 it will show the default dialog template

 ## Basic Usage
-to customize add an object to the parameter of the dialog function with the properties: tittle and body they are both strings and can have html sintax like this:
+to customize add an object to the parameter of the dialog method with the properties: tittle and body they are both strings and can have html sintax like this: